-If you’re involved in one of our Competition Act 1998 cases, you can raise unresolved procedural issues with our Procedural Officer.
+If you’re involved in one of our Competition Act 1998 cases, you can raise unresolved procedural issues with a Procedural Officer.
 Find out more about making an application.

 On this page

-Our Procedural Officer makes sure that procedural issues are addressed quickly and efficiently.
+A Procedural Officer will be appointed to each formal CA98 investigation the FCA opens, and their name will be notified to the party(ies) under investigation.
+The Procedural Officer ensures that procedural issues are addressed quickly and efficiently.
 They are independent from our investigations, case teams and decision makers.

 What the Procedural Officer does

 The Procedural Officer may consider significant procedural complaints, in particular, those that relate to:

 - deadlines for parties to respond to information requests, submit non-confidential versions of documents or to submit written representations on the Statement of Objections, Supplementary Statement of Objections or Draft Penalty Statement

 - requests for particular treatment of confidential information in documents on our case file, in a Statement of Objections, Draft Penalty Statement or in a final decision